 - The CSC’s family allowances are intended to be only a contribution towards the cost of maintaining their family in the UK.
 The true costs are likely to be considerably higher, and they must be able to supplement these allowances in order to support any family members who come to the UK with them.

-Eligibility: To apply for these endowments, applicants must
+Eligibility: To apply for these scholarships, applicants must

 - Be a Commonwealth citizen, refugee, or British protected person